ben-kaufman/arc.js/docs/Proposals.md

-# Working with Proposals and Schemes
+# Working with Schemes, Proposals and Voting Machines

 The ability to create proposals, vote one's reputation and stake one's reputation and tokens on the outcome of a vote are fundamental to promoting coherence and collaboration within DAOs in the DAOstack ecosystem.